 PROCESS

-All concerns of parents and players regarding their team shall be directed in first instance to the Coach and/or Manager in accordance with the terms established by the coach at the beginning of the season.
+All concerns of parents and players regarding their team Shall be directed in first instance to the Coach and/or Manager in accordance with the terms established by the coach at the beginning of the season.

-If a concern remains unresolved after following 1 above and allowing reasonable opportunity to be addressed, the parent or player may contact the Director in writing.
+If a concern remains unresolved after following paragraph 1 above and allowing reasonable opportunity to be addressed, the parent or player may contact the Director in writing.
 Such contact must include the details of the concern (including date, place, persons involved and other persons present) and the communications to date and explain why further review is required.

-A Director in receipt of an unresolved issue as outlined in 2 above may either resolve the issue as they deem appropriate or they may direct the matter to the President or Vice President for further review.
+A Director in receipt of an unresolved issue (as outlined in 2 above) may either resolve the issue as they deem appropriate or they may direct the matter to the President or Vice President for further review.

-The President or Vice President upon receipt of a Director’s referral (as outlined in 3) or as otherwise outlined below may either a) give direction as they deem appropriate ending the matter or b) may convene a discipline committee.
+The President or Vice President may either a) give direction as they deem appropriate ending the matter or b) may convene a discipline committee.

-Notwithstanding the above, the President or Vice President may convene a discipline committee where they are made aware of an issue of player safety and/or physical violence and/or of pressing concern to the association and/or misconduct of a BMHA member, player or team official.

 A Board member may at any time impose interim discipline, including suspension, to a member of BMHA to remain in effect until a Discipline committee convenes and renders a decision.

 A Board member may at any time remove a person in violation of BMHA policies from a BMHA event.
-Such removal shall be reported to the Board.
+Such removal Shall be reported to the Board.

+If circumstances warrant, the president or Vice-President, may convene a discipline committee at any time

 DISCIPLINE COMMITTEE

-The discipline committee shall consist of the Division Director, President and/or Vice President together with at least one and not more than three additional members selected from the Board and/or members of BMHA.
+The discipline committee Shall consist of the Division Director, President and/or Vice President together with at least one and not more than three additional members selected from the Board and/or a member in good standing.

-The Vice President shall be the Chairperson of the Discipline Committee.
+The Vice President Shall be the Chairperson of the Discipline Committee.
 In case of the absence or temporary exclusion of the Vice President, the President will appoint a chairperson for that discipline committee.

-No person shall be part of the discipline committee who is a witness or party to the matter at issue or whose family member is a witness or party to the matter at issue.
+No person Shall be part of the discipline committee who is a witness or party to the matter at issue or whose family member is a witness or party to the matter at issue.

 Where the discipline committee is convened as above, the following process will be followed:

-Each member of the committee shall receive a copy of all related materials, promptly, including the former disciplinary decisions concerning the subject of the complaint;
+Each member of the committee Shall receive a copy of all related materials, promptly, including the former disciplinary decisions concerning the subject of the complaint;

-A summary of the materials shall be provided to the subject of the complaint, within 24 hours of the discipline committee being convened;
+A summary of the materials Shall be provided to the subject of the complaint, as soon as possible after the discipline committee is convened;

-Where the subject of the complaint is a player, the Discipline Committee shall notify the player’s coach of the pending investigation and any interim suspension;
+Where the subject of the complaint is a player, the Discipline Committee Shall notify the player’s coach of the pending investigation and any interim suspension;

-The subject of the complaint shall provide a written response to the complaint within 48 hours of receiving the summary;
+The subject of the complaint Shall provide a written response to the complaint the time frame given by the committee,

-After reviewing the response, the discipline committee may either make a decision regarding the complaint or set a time and place for further investigation which shall begin within 72hrs of receipt of the response and may continue until the committee deems, they have sufficient information to make a decision;
+After reviewing the response, the discipline committee may either make a decision regarding the complaint or set a time and place for further investigation until the committee deems, they have sufficient information to make a decision;

 The discipline committee may request any person with information about the complaint to appear before them.
-Any person choosing not to appear shall not have the ability to request review of the discipline committee’s decision;
+Any person choosing not to appear Shall not have the ability to request review of the discipline committee’s decision;